jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 without considering what luminance range to map SDR content to, which needs to correspond to the display brightness level the user has set.

+### Use Sub-surfaces Outside GTK

+Applications can work around GTK not dealing with content encoding by not using GTK for anything other than the menus, buttons, and so on.
+In fact, this is how Firefox handles things; GTK is used for the "chrome" and the content is rendered to a Wayland sub-surface which Firefox manages itself and overlays on the GTK surface.
+This sub-surface can be properly configured for HDR and the compositor can handle blending it with GTK's surface.

+This, of course, isn't ideal as the applications have to work around the toolkit rather than having the toolkit help them.
+However, it is a path forward worth mentioning.

 # Mesa

 Mesa provides the OpenGL implementation that clients like GTK use to render